dsnanayakkara/book-manager-app/README.md

 ## ER Diagram
 ![image](https://github.com/dsnanayakkara/book-manager-app/assets/47851416/9ad0a571-768a-450d-852f-493749b66dbe)

+# Database and Table creation
+- The database and test data will be automatically created before starting the Spring Boot application.
+This is done through the docker compose which calls the init script `1_create_tables.sql` inside `/db-init/` directory.

 ## Unit tests and Code Coverage
 The project includes unit tests written with JUnit.
 You can run these tests to verify the functionality of the API.